-Figure 2.
-FPP Configuration
+Figure 2: FPP Configuration Connection Guideline

-- (1) The V{CC} should be connected to the same supply voltage as the EPC device. - (2) The ninit_conf pin is available on EPC devices and has an internal pull-up resistor that is always active.
-This means an external pull-up resistor is not required on the ninit_conf or nconfig signal.
-The ninit_conf pin does not need to be connected if its functionality is not used.
-If ninit_conf is not used, nconfig must be pulled to V{CC} either directly or through a resistor. - (3) The EPC devices' OE and ncs pins have internal programmable pull-up resistors.
+- (1) The VCC should be connected to the same supply voltage as the EPC device. - (2) The nINIT\CONF pin is available on EPC devices and has an internal pull-up resistor that is always active.
+This means an external pull-up resistor is not required on the nINIT\CONF or nCONFIG signal.
+The nINIT\CONF pin does not need to be connected if its functionality is not used.
+If nINIT\CONF is not used, nCONFIG must be pulled to VCC either directly or through a resistor. - (3) The EPC devices' OE and nCS pins have internal programmable pull-up resistors.
 If internal pull-up resistors are used, external pull-up resistors should not be used on these pins.
-The internal pull-up resistors are used by default in the Quartus® II software.
-To turn off the internal pull-up resistors, check the Disable nCS and OE pull-ups on configuration device option when generating programming files. - (4) For PORSEL, PGM[], and EXCLK pin connections, refer to Table 10 on page 24. - (5) In the 100-pin PQFP package, you must externally connect the following pins: C-A0 to F-A0, C-A1 to F-A1, C-A15 to F-A16, C-A16 to F-A16, and BYTE# to V{CC} .
-Additionally, you must make the following pin connections in both 100-pin PQFP and 88-pin UFBGA packages: C-RP# to F-RP#, C-WE# to F-WE#, TM1 to V{CC} , TM0 to GND, and WP# to V{CC} . - (6) Connect the FPGA MSEL[] input pins to select the FPP configuration mode.
-For more information, refer to the configuration chapter in the appropriate device handbook. - (7) To protect Intel Flash-based EPC devices content, isolate the V{CCW} supply from V{CC}.
-For more information, refer to "Intel Flash-Based EPC Device Protection" on page 16.
+The internal pull-up resistors are used by default in the Quartus II software.
+To turn off the internal pull-up resistors, check the Disable nCS and OE pull-ups on configuration device option when generating programming files. - (4) For PORSEL, PGM[], and EXCLK pin connections, refer to JTAG Interface Pins and Other Required Controller Pins table. - (5) In the 100-pin PQFP package, you must externally connect the following pins: C-A0 to F-A0, C-A1 to F-A1, C-A15 to F-A15, C-A16 to F-A16, and BYTE# to VCC.
+Additionally, you must make the following pin connections in both 100-pin PQFP and 88-pin UFBGA packages: C-RP# to F-RP#, C-WE# to F-WE#, TM1 to VCC, TM0 to GND, and WP# to VCC. - (6) Connect the FPGA MSEL[] input pins to select the FPP configuration mode.
+For more information, refer to the configuration chapter in the appropriate device handbook. - (7) To protect Intel Flash-based EPC devices content, isolate the VCCW supply from VCC.
+For more information, refer to "Intel Flash-Based EPC Device Protection".